ChaoticTrials/SkyblockBuilder/README.md

 If users can create islands with their own command, you can use `/skyblock create <name> <players>`.
 This will create a team and the given players will be added to the new team.
 If no players are given, the user who executes the command will be added to the team.
 If no name is given, a random name will be generated.

+### Rename team island
+You can rename a/your team by using `/skyblock team <new name> <team name>`. `<team name>` is optional.
+Can be used by any team member.
+Users with permission level 2 could also edit other teams' name.

 ## Using teams